Lombardi Grand Prix: Grand Prix

 A Cypriot millionaire casino owner had also shown interest in the Lombardi Grand Prix around the time of its introduction.
 Frixos Demetriou intended to market the car in the United Kingdom and began planning for an order of 1000 cars.
-After his death in a British Army tank accident in Cyprus, this project came to a sudden halt.
-Only ten cars were imported into the UK, with the remaining parts languishing in storage in Turin.
-A few unsold cars were re-exported to Cyprus in 1969 to avoid pending customs bills.
+In an attempt to Anglicize the Grand Prix, Demetriou looked at replacing its Fiat 850 underpinnings with those of the British-made Hillman Imp Sport, which would have lowered its price in the UK by around 15 percent.
+Ultimately the venture was a failure, with only a handful of cars finding buyers; a few unsold units were re-exported to Cyprus in 1970 to avoid pending customs bills.